-Daniel L. Skaff, Board Member
+Daniel L. Skaff, Board Chair

 Daniel L. Skaff is Co-founder and Managing Partner of Radicle Impact Partners, an early stage venture fund investing in good food, good money and good energy.
 Dan also serves as Vice Chairman of Beneficial State Bancorp, a triple bottom line banking organization dedicated to building prosperity in local communities with a focus on social justice, environmental resilience and economic sustainability.
 He is former Co-Chief Executive Officer of both Beneficial State Bank and Albina Community Bank.